enheragu/Chess/README.md

 We are sorry because the project itself is written in spanish as it is for UPM (Universidad Politecnica de Madrid).
 Anyway we hope anyone can understand the code.

+We use openGl to produce the graphics (glut.h library).
+Our intention is to separate the logic part of the game from the graphics so it is easy to change the graphic interface from ours to another.

 Note: As it is a group project we are updating the code constantly, sometimes the changes are quite insignificant.

 Work done by Enrique Heredia Aguado and Pilar López Ruescas